PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Don't lookup the cache for this query, don't store the answer.

+.. function:: SkipCacheResponseAction()

+  .. versionadded:: 1.6.0

+  Don't store this answer into the cache.

 .. function:: SNMPTrapAction([message])

   Send an SNMP trap, adding the optional ``message`` string as the query description.